AdmaniM9342/AdmaniM9342.github.io/_projects/Process-Maps/index.md

 ## Key Features

-- Highlights decision points, automation triggers, and system touchpoints.
+- The key goals of my process mapping with The Lab Consulting was highlighting decision points, automation triggers, and system touchpoints.
-- Supports effective collaboration between developers and stakeholders.
-- Used as a reference for implementing RPA solutions.
+- The most effective use of our process map was for RPA Development, where we would use the process map both as a list for deliverables and a guide for development.

 ---